 Sam Mitchell (Dancer) is a graduate of Webster University's BFA in Dance program with a concentration in Ballet Performance.
 Prior to joining Tim Rubel Human Shakes in San Francisco, Mr. Mitchell was a member of Modern American Dance Company (MADCO) in St. Louis, Missouri.

-Becky Robinson-Leviton (Dancer) has been obsessed with movement since she the age of 2, when her mother had to enroll her in gymnastics because she kept trying to do flips off of the end of the couch “like a Power Ranger”.
+Becky Robinson-Leviton (Dancer-on leave for 2020 season) has been obsessed with movement since she the age of 2, when her mother had to enroll her in gymnastics because she kept trying to do flips off of the end of the couch “like a Power Ranger”.
 By the time she found dance at the age of 4, Becky was smitten, and since then it has been a 20+ year love affair that has challenged and expanded every muscle and emotional state in her being.
 Also in line with her movement obsession, Becky has studied rock climbing, yoga, acro yoga, physical theater, and aerial dance.
 Graduating with a BA in Dance from CSULB, Becky currently performs with Tim Rubel Human Shakes and is the founder and Co-Artistic Director of the Phenomenal Anomalies with collaborator, Hannah Westbrook.
 Other company work includes Lizz Roman & Dancers, Alyssandra Katherine Dance Project, Catherine Liu & Artists, Twisted Oak Dance Theater, 13th Floor Dance Theater, Kinetech Arts, and WePlayers.
 More info at www.beckydancer.com.